An endometrial ablation is a safe and quick procedure to reduce heavy bleeding for patients with uterine problems.

-Endometriosis happens when the lining of the uterus, called the endometrium, spreads outside the uterus, unrelated to a normal monthly period.
-The endometrium may attach to your ovaries or on nearby intestines and ligaments in your pelvis.
-Endometriosis may occur in flat patches, or it may grow into large and small cysts.
+Endometriosis happens when the lining of the uterus, called the endometrium, spreads outside the uterus unrelated to a menstrual cycle.
+This tissue may attach to the ovaries, intestines and/or ligaments in the pelvis.
+Endometriosis may occur in flat patches, or grow into large and small cysts.

 - Painful periods